 But Does It Work?

-In the face of all this confusion, two clinical trials have appeared in the last few years that show that at least some RYR legally available in the U.S. is still effective in reducing cholesterol levels.
+In the face of all this confusion, two clinical trials have appeared in the last few years that show that at least some RYRs legally available in the U.S. are still effective in reducing cholesterol levels.

 In 2009, a study from Pennsylvania showed that in 60 patients who had to stop taking statin drugs because of muscle pain, taking RYR and initiating lifestyle changes for 24 weeks significantly reduced total and LDL cholesterol levels, compared to taking a placebo and making the same lifestyle changes.

 And in 2010, investigators from the University of Pennsylvania.
-It is report that patients that stop taking statins due to muscle pain, RYR is just as effective as 20 mg per day of the statin drug pravastatin (Pravachol).
-(Both RYR and pravachol produced only a very low incidence of recurrent muscle pain.)
+It is reported that for patients who stop taking statins due to muscle pain, RYR is just as effective as 20 mg per day of the statin drug pravastatin (Pravachol).
+(Both RYR and Pravachol produced only a very low incidence of recurrent muscle pain.)

 The result of this chemical analysis suggests two things.
-First, that RYR available in the U.S. apparently still contains at least some lovastatin.
+First, the RYR available in the U.S. apparently still contains at least some lovastatin.
 Even if all the lovastatin is ompletely remove (which appears to be much harder to do than the FDA thinks).
-Moreover, other, similar chemicals in RYR may be effective in reducing cholesterol.
+Moreover, other similar chemicals in RYR may be effective in reducing cholesterol.

 Learn more about Red Yeast Rice